jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

 (1) The regulations made under section 78 must state— (a) the country to which the application regime applies; and (b) the classes of securities to which the application regime applies (whether by reference to type of issuer, offer, or any other matter); and
-  (c) the provisions of Part 2 and the Regulations that apply to those securities; and (d) whether or not, or the extent to which, exemptions from those provisions granted by the FMA under section 70B may also apply for those securities; and
+  (c) the provisions of Part 2 and the regulations that apply to those securities; and (d) whether or not, or the extent to which, exemptions from those provisions granted by the FMA under section 70B may also apply for those securities; and
   (e) the preconditions (if any) that must be met for the application regime to apply; and (f) the terms and conditions (if any) that must be complied with under the application regime.